-In 2003, West Virginia ranked third in the nation in the number of appeals filed per 100,000 population, behind the District of Columbia at 301 and Louisiana at 288.
-Florida at 156 and Puerto Rico at 137 round out the top five.
+Compared to all appellate courts nationwide, in 2004 West Virginia ranked fifth in the nation in the number of appeals filed per 100,000 population, behind the District of Columbia at 318, Louisiana at 280, Florida at 153 and Puerto Rico at 141.

-National court data obtained from R. Schauffler, R. LaFountain, N. Kauder, & S. Strickland, Examining the Work of State Courts, 2004: A National Perspective from the Court Statistics Project at 66-68 (National Center for State Courts 2005). \
+National court data obtained from R. Schauffler, R. LaFountain, N. Kauder, & S. Strickland, Examining the Work of State Courts, 2005: A National Perspective from the Court Statistics Project at 72-78 (National Center for State Courts 2006).